Community request cards are small, portable cards that can be used in one’s community to access goods and services.

 - Individuals who require greater support can use cards with verbal or hand-over-hand assistance

-Description: Community request cards can be used for a variety of interactions, including: making a simple purchase, using public transportation, participating in community activities, or asking for assistance.
+Description: Community request cards can be used for a variety of interactions, including: making a simple purchase, using public transportation, participating in community activities, or asking for assistance, or expressing emotions.

 How to make community request cards: